sonniebailey/sonniebailey.github.io/about-content.md

 I don't charge for short follow-up conversations.
 In fact, I love to hear from past clients!
 It's rewarding, and receiving updates from past clients informs the discussions I have with other clients!
 It's win-win!

 I'll only charge for significant additional work.
 Where this is the case, we discuss this transparently and make it clear beforehand before any billable work begins.
 To date all clients have been satisfied with this.
 If anything I'm considered "too reasonable" when it comes to charging for follow-up work.

+If you engaged Fairhaven Wealth prior to 2024 and are thinking about re-engaging, get in touch sooner rather than later.
+For a limited period, I'm offering past clients a discounted rate of $150 per hour, without an anchored fee.

 ## What doesn't Fairhaven Wealth do?